If you’re here to learn how to make money blogging, then you’re in the right place.

 Alternatively to get a sense of how well your site is doing in the pursuit to make money blogging, you can take your total blog income for a given date range, and divide that by the amount of income you generated in that same period—that'll give you the average value (in your currency) for each individual reader of your blog.

-Now that you have a basic understanding of how to start building community, picking a niche, nailing your SEO and tracking conversion rates, let's get down to business on how to really make money blogging.
+Now that you have a basic understanding of what a blog is, how to start building community, picking a niche to blog about, nailing your blog SEO and tracking conversion rates, let's get down to business on how to really make money blogging.

 Now we're finally getting to the fun part... how to make money blogging.